-The Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW), better known as The Women’s Equality Treaty, is the leading international treaty in terms of promoting equality between the sexes.
-Despite its role as the leader of democracy and equality around the world, the United States stands as one of only seven nations that has not ratified the treaty.
-Why you may ask?
-Because of ridiculous arguments from the opposition such as these.
+The Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW), better known as The Women's Equality Treaty, is the leading international treaty in terms of promoting equality between the sexes.
+Despite its role as the leader of democracy and equality around the world, the United States stands as one of only seven nations that have not ratified the treaty.
+Why, you may ask?
+Because of ridiculous arguments from the opposition, such as these.

 World federalists are globally minded citizens who believe global institutions should work together to enable us to abolish war, protect our rights and freedoms, and solve crises that cannot be solved one country at a time.
 These institutions would be based on international law that is democratic and accountable to the world's citizens.
 They would be set up to work only on global issues while respecting the diversity and autonomy of our national and local communities.